danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Existing error behavior will remain the same, with the following clarification: if no partition id or an invalid partition id is included in the URI, a 400 status code will be returned.

 ## Querying Partitions
-In first iteration, we will enable a new endpoint to get list of partitions
+In first iteration, we will enable a new endpoint to get list of partitions.

 **Request**
 ```